percona/portal-doc/docs/rel-notes/dashboard.md

 The Dashboard is where you first land when logging into your Percona Platform account, and provides you with a high-level overview of everything you need to know.
 Here you will find:

-- your list of entitlements and general information about your account
+- the list of entitlements associated to your organization and general information about your account
 - links to resources and contact points for accessing help

 If you are a Percona customer, you get further access to: